codergy/vba-snippets/README.md

     With Sheets(1).Range("A1:Z1000")
         .Formula = "='" & p & "[" & f & "]" & s & "'!" & a
         .Value = .Value
     End With

+## Trim a whole range

+Fast and easy to read trim function.

+    With Range("A1:A100")
+        .Value = Application.Trim(.Value)
+    End With